-The NSF requires that REU participants must be either US citizens or permanent residents.
+The NSF requires that REU participants must be either US citizens or permanent residents (Penn State Physics Students can be of any nationality).
 During the summer students must be enrolled in a program leading to a bachelor's degree.
 The only exception is for students transferring from one university or college to another.
 High school graduates who have not yet entered a bachelor's program, and seniors graduating before the summer are not eligible.
 Most students in the program will probably be college juniors, however applications are welcomed from sophomores and in exceptional cases those completing their freshman year.

 Women, Minorities and the Disabled

 An important goal of the REU program is to provide an opportunity to do research to students who would not normally have the chance to do so.
 This especially includes women, members of minority and the disabled, groups who are currently significantly underrepresented in the physics community and whose talents will be an important contribution to the nation's scientific resources for the future.
 Penn State encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact the staff at (814) 865-3884 in advance of your participation or visit.

 The visiting REU participants will be housed in university

 apartments that are a short walk from the department of